Bidziilla/ACNH-ToolKit/README.md

 > This is a set of tools for Animal Crossing: New Horizons, made into a convenient overlay file for ease-of-use.

 **What's in it?**
-> Text2Item, Walk Through Walls, Moonjump, Coordinates modifier, Free-camera, Shader editor, Shops never close, and Time travel as well as others.
+> Text2Item, Walk Through Walls, Moonjump, Free-camera, Shader editor, Shops never close, and Time travel as well as others.

 **How do I use this?**
 > That's easy!
 Just go to the releases page, download the file, and put it in "switch/.overlays" on your SD card.
 It doesn't get more simpler than that!